kartikvashistha/kpmg-technical-challenge/README.md

 ### Prerequisites
 1) Have Terraform installed
-2) Logged in to you Azure account on cli via `az-cli`
+2) Logged in to your Azure account on cli via `az-cli`

 ### Run instructions
 To deploy the infrastructure on Azure, run the following commands: